fratei/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 ![](https://github.com/microsoft/sqlworkshops/blob/master/graphics/microsoftlogo.png?raw=true)

-# Workshop: SQL Ground-to-Cloud
+# Workshop: Data Migration

-#### <i>A Microsoft workshop from the SQL Server team</i>
+#### <i>Building the Future 2020</i>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2> 04 - SQL Server on the Microsoft Azure Platform </h2>

-In the previous modules, you learned about SQL Server 2019, big data, and more.
 In this module, you'll learn more about Azure SQL, including the benefits, the options, and how to get there.
 Near the end of the module, you'll learn how to assess your on-premises estate, through an example with the  Tailspin Toys Gaming division of Wide World Importers, with tools like [Azure Migrate](https://docs.microsoft.com/en-us/azure/migrate/migrate-services-overview) and [Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017).
 The module is broken up into the following sections:

 [4.1](#4.1): Introduction to Azure SQL
 [4.2](#4.2): Azure SQL Platform Benefits
 [4.3](#4.3): Migrating to Azure SQL
 [4.4](#4.4): Database Discovery and Assessment

-(<a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/00-prerequisites.md" target="_blank">Make sure you check out the <b>Prerequisites</b> page before you start</a>.
-You'll need all of the items loaded there before you can proceed with the workshop.)

-SELF-PACED USERS ONLY: If you are using this module self-paced, carefully read through Module 4 of this workshop and the references provided before completing the lab in Module 4.4.
-You can also check out the [slides that will be presented in a live workshop](https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%20on%20the%20Microsoft%20Azure%20Platform.pptx).
-Then, continue to Module 5.

 > **Note**:
 > While all the deployment options will be referenced, the focus of this module is on **Azure SQL Managed Instance**, with some details that are also related to **Azure SQL Database (single database)**.